guillaumedupre/AudioSerial/README.md

 AudioSerial is composed of :

 - AudioSerial.java : a java class to develop Android applications talking to an Arduino board
-- AudioSerial.h & AudioSerial.h : an Arduino Library to create Arduino sketches to receive  data from a smartphone
+- AudioSerial.h & AudioSerial.cpp : an Arduino Library to create Arduino sketches to receive  data from a smartphone